 This document is designed as a quick introduction to setting up MaxScale in an environment in which you have a MySQL Replication Cluster with one master and multiple slave servers.
-The object of this tutorial is to have a system that has two ports available, one for write connections to the database cluster and the other for read connections to the database.
+The object of this tutorial is to have a system that appears to the clients of MaxScale as if there is a single database behind MaxScale.
+MaxScale will split the statements such that write statements will be sent to the current master server in the replication cluster and read statements will be balanced across a number of the slave statements.